Homemade Spam Recipe – What, Why, and How

-- Place the baking dish in the oven and bake for three hours (the internal temperature of the Spam should reach 155 F).
+- Place the baking dish in the oven and bake for three hours.
+Make sure that the internal temperature of the Spam is 155 F (69 C).

 - Cover the bread pan loosely with foil and place a heavy weight on top of the foil.
-I took bricks and put them in another bread pan and put that bread pan on the Spam.
-You may need to get creative, but I’m sure you can find something in your house that will work.
+(I put bricks in another bread pan and put that on top of the foiled Spam.
+You may need to get creative, but I'm sure you can find something in your house that will work.)

-- Place the weighed down Spam into the refrigerator and keep it there overnight.
+- Allow to cool, then place the weighed down Spam into the refrigerator and keep it there overnight.